AvniShar/EVENT-MANAGEMENT-SYSTEM/README.md

 Siddhi Asthana - 2410030387

-# **DESCRIPTION**
+# **Problem Statement**

-Database design for an Event Management System using MySQL and ER modeling
+Database design for an Event Management System using MySQL and ER modeling.Manual event booking systems are inefficient, error-prone, and difficult to manage.
+There is a need for a centralized database system to efficiently handle event scheduling, ticket booking and payment management.

 # **ABSTRACT**